 Let’s face it; the job searching process can be long, frustrating and discouraging.
 In the tough job market we have today, the time it takes to research, apply for jobs, interview and eventually land one takes even longer than it has in the past.
-In a… Continue
+In a perfect world, we’d be able to devote 12 hours a day into the job… Continue

 Added by Gavin Redelman on November 30, 2012 at 11:49pm —